nabeelsana/Capstone-/README.md

 ii) Data has class imbalance with many 1/3 deaths events vs 2/3 non deaths events.
 We might address it by procuring more data.

-iii) We need to assess Classifiers that AutoML has not tested and hyperparameters that are not configured.
+iii) We need to assess Classifiers that AutoML had not tested and hyperparameters that were not configured.
 We might further wish to train our data using those model and parameters by using hyperdrive run and experiment with a different set of parameters.

-iv) In Hyperdrive experimnet test more classifiers including some of ensemble classifiers as identified by AutoML.
+iv) In Hyperdrive experimnet test might use more classifiers including some of ensemble classifiers as identified by AutoML.
 This might improve model performance by identifying a faster and more accurate model.

 v) In Hyperdrive experiment use Bayesian Parameter sampling: This might make experiment run faster and be able to quickly identify best hyperparameter.